 These figs are made for snacking!
 If you love appetizers as much as we do, you will want to check out all of my gluten free appetizer recipes!

 Figs come in many different colors and varieties.
-My personal favorite is Candy Stripe, but those are difficult to find.
-They are neon green with a darker green stripe, just like a candy!
+My personal favorite is the Candy Stripe variety, but those are difficult to find.
+They are neon green with a darker green stripe, and taste just like candy!
+Here are more delicious grilled fruit recipes to try!

 I had a box of brown figs sitting on the counter that were about to spoil, making these the perfect fruit for us to experiment with.
 This recipe will work with any variety of fig. There is something magical about brie and figs. The gooey brie cheese flavors just mesh with the sweetness of the figs and honey!

-(As you can see, there are a lot of pictures in this post.
+As you will see, there are a lot of pictures in this post.
 It was so hard to choose which photos to include in this post.
 They all came out beautifully.
-You can almost see the honey drip slowly, wrapping around these figs.)
+You can almost see the honey drip slowly, wrapping around these figs. Figs also are delicious to use in this fig chutney recipe.

-When they looked like they had softened, I brought them inside.
-Carefully make two deep cuts from the top down.
-Insert a small chunk of brie. the heat from the figs helped soften the brie, even more, melding the flavor into the figs.
+Step 6: Carefully make two deep cuts from the top down.
+Insert a small chunk of brie into the center of each fig. The heat from the figs helped soften the brie, even more, melding the flavor into the figs.

 Grilled Brie Stuffed Figs with Honey